buildwithaura/aura-legacy/README.md

  - Each extension has it's own `views/` directory.
  - Using the `show()` helper (instead of `render`) will search all views.

+## Things to try

+Run it, of course, with some seed data.

+    thor db:seed
+    monk start

+ - Then try going to `/login`

 ## Done

 - Slug lookup